 You don’t need a perfectly-crafted template to land higher CSAT scores.
 You need actionable strategies you can swiftly implement and sustain.
 We’ve culled through dozens of methods and piled together our favorites.

-Read on and implement today for higher CSAT scores and customers that keep coming back.
+Read on and implement these tactics over the next 90 days for higher CSAT scores and customers that keep coming back.

 Refine your CSAT survey.